Rangers vs. Pirates Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 43 hits with six doubles, 14 home runs and 18 walks.
+- Adolis Garcia has 45 hits with eight doubles, 14 home runs and 18 walks.
 He has driven in 49 runs with three stolen bases.

 Garcia Recent Games